dmrokan/gsl4godot_gsl/doc/integration.rst

 for :math:`k = 1, \dots, n`.
 For each :math:`k`, Richardson extrapolation
 is used :math:`k-1` times on previous approximations to improve the order of accuracy as much as possible.
+Romberg integration typically works well (and converges quickly) for smooth integrands with no singularities in the interval or at the end points.

 .. function:: gsl_integration_romberg_workspace * gsl_integration_romberg_alloc(const size_t n)